left-h4nded/Arcalive-guide/README.md

 ![examples](images/12.png)

-Next are more "special" types of passwords! :D
+Next we have more "special" types of passwords! :D

 ### 3) English/Korean keyboard layout conversion shenanigans